Camberley Reel Club

 The Dashing White Sergeant Indefinite x 32R

-Round the Room 3 facing 3
+Round the Room in circles of 3 facing 3

 Circle; Set & turn on R then L; R3; Adv&Ret, arches